adamrenklint/dilla/README.md

 ### Example: metronome

 ```
-example for metronome, also in examples/metronome.html/js
+example for metronome, also in examples/metronome/js
+run with make example-metronome
 ```